IvetteMcDermott/PP1/README.md

 # Technology Used

 ### For this website had been use HTML and CSS languages.
-### Had use fontawesome and google fonts for the font and icons.
+### Also, had use fontawesome and google fonts for the font and icons.
 <br>
 <br>